AcceleratedLinux/accelerated-linux/linux/Documentation/trace/ftrace.rst

 	This simulates the original behavior of the trace file.
 	When the file is closed, tracing will be enabled again.

+  hash-ptr
+        When set, "%p" in the event printk format displays the hashed pointer value instead of real address.
+        This will be useful if you want to find out which hashed value is corresponding to the real value in trace log.

   record-cmd
 	When any event or tracer is enabled, a hook is enabled in the sched_switch trace point to fill comm cache